 WASHINGTON, D.C. – Chief executives from five of the leading steel companies in the U.S. told members of the Congressional Steel Caucus today that unfair foreign trade practices have caused an increase in steel imports resulting in the loss of more than 13,000 lost jobs in the industry this year, and the government needs to dramatically improve policies on trade.
 The Steel Caucus is chaired by Tim Murphy (R-PA) and vice-chaired by Rep. Pete Visclosky (D-IN).

 As members of the American Iron and Steel Institute (AISI), Mario Longhi, President and CEO of United States Steel Corporation; Chad Utermark, Executive Vice President of Nucor Corporation; Jim Baske, CEO of ArcelorMittal North America; Chuck Schmitt, President, of SSAB Americas and Chairman of AISI; and, Roger Newport, CEO of AK Steel Corporation, testified before the more than two dozen members of Congress.
-Copies of the testimonies and the video broadcast of the hearing can be found here.
+Video broadcast of the hearing can be found here.

 Longhi said, “The American people – and this caucus – have declared that we must not rely on competitors or adversaries for vital elements of our national security.
 I contend that no element is more vital and fundamental than steel.
 The time for speculation and hand wringing has passed.
 We must now come together.
 Democrats and Republicans … government and the private sector … management and labor.
 We must join forces to preserve and defend our way of life by ensuring American industries can complete vigorously and unencumbered by harmful foreign practices.”